navapbc/template-application-nextjs/template-only-docs/set-up-dependency-management.md

 # Dependency Management with Renovate

 Out of the box this repo uses [Renovate](https://docs.renovatebot.com/) for dependency management.
-More information on the decision to try renovate can be found [here](../docs/decisions/template/0001-use-renovate-for-dependency-updates.md).
+More information on the decision to try renovate can be found [here](../template-only-docs/decisions/0001-use-renovate-for-dependency-updates.md).
 Renovate is free and open-source and allows us to bundle dependency updates together and customize their scheduling.

 **Opting out of renovate**:

+TODO: renovate file is not installed by old scripts??

 If you decide you don't want to use renovate, you can delete the `renovate.json` file from the template code.
 If you plan to rely on [Dependabot](https://docs.github.com/en/code-security/dependabot), you'll likely want to add a `.github/dependabot.yml` file ([example here](https://github.com/navapbc/template-application-nextjs/blob/7ddb06b23524536db2e24bd43ec3ff7ec19d52bf/.github/dependabot.yml))